Owyn/HandyImage/README.md

 <img src=http://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Mozilla_Firefox_3.5_logo_256.png/90px-Mozilla_Firefox_3.5_logo_256.png>

 <h3>How to request a new imagehost support or fix for old one</h3>
-Please, if you would like to request a new site or report a non-working one, please, remember to write at least ONE image URL where the script should work, then head right to <strong>Discussions section</strong>.
+Please, if you would like to request a new site or report a non-working one, please, remember to write at least ONE image URL where the script should work, then head right to <strong><a href="http://userscripts.org/scripts/discuss/166494">Discussions section</a></strong>.

 In the topic title, write "fix" if the site is already on the list or "add" if it is a new request, and the domain (eg: add googleimagehost.com)<br><br>